-Disclosure of information on the total compensation paid during 2022 to any senior officer or to any other employee included in the aggregate group total as reported in the above is available and will be disclosed to the shareholders of the institution upon request.
+Disclosure of information on the total compensation paid during 2023 to any senior officer or to any other employee included in the aggregate group total as reported in the above is available and will be disclosed to the shareholders of the institution upon request.

 In addition to base salary, all Association employees (except the Director of Internal Audit and internal audit and review staff who may earn additional compensation under the Auditor Incentive Plan) may earn additional compensation under a corporate bonus plan (Plan).
 The Plan is designed to encourage participants to achieve the objectives of the Association by providing incentives to those employees who attain and sustain consistently high levels of performance, which contribute to the overall success and profitability of the Association.
 The Plan is designed to support the ACA's organizational vision, long-range and annual strategic plans.
-The Plan consists of the following pools; 1) General Pool; 2) Loan Officer Pool; 3) Credit Analysts Pool; and 4) Manager Pool.
+The Plan consists of the following pools; 1) General Pool; 2) Loan Officer Pool; 3) Credit and Crop Insurance Analysts Pool; and 4) Manager Pool.

 The General Pool covers all employees that are not included in any of the other defined pools.
 The payout of the pool is based on the Association meeting and exceeding certain objectives for Earnings and Liquidity (weighted at 50%), Asset Quality and Credit Administration (weighted at 25%), and Lending and Growth (weighted at 25%).
-Payments are calculated at yearend based on the weighted average performance in each category, paid 100 percent in cash.
-The General Pool contains five different payout levels.
-Level 1 contains all non-exempt employees (for wage and salary administration purposes) and the maximum award at this level shall not exceed 5% of their annual earned salary.
-Level 2 contains non-exempt employees of the Pre-Close Team, the Doc-Prep Team and the Post-Cost Team and the maximum award for this level shall not exceed 7.5% of the annual earned salary.
-Level 3 contains exempt employees (except CEO, Senior Officers, Director of Internal Audit, and employees identified in other defined pools) and the maximum award at this level shall not exceed 12% of their annual earned salary.
-Level 4 contains Senior Officers (except CEO, Director of Internal Audit, and employees identified in other defined pools) and the maximum award at this level shall not exceed 25% of their annual earned salary.
-Level 5 contains the CEO only and the maximum award at this level shall not exceed 50% of the annual earned salary.
+Payments are calculated at year-end based on the weighted average performance in each category, paid 100 percent in cash.
+The General Pool contains four different payout levels.
+Level 1 contains all non-exempt employees not in any other pool (for wage and salary administration purposes) and the maximum award at this level shall not exceed 7.5% of their annual earned salary.
+Level 2 contains eligible non-exempt employees with managerial responsibilities and all eligible exempt employees not in another pool, and the maximum award for this level shall not exceed 12% of their annual earned salary.
+Level 3 contains Senior Officers (except CEO, Director of Internal Audit, and employees identified in other defined pools) and the maximum award at this level shall not exceed 25% of their annual earned salary.
+Level 4 contains the CEO only and the maximum award at this level shall not exceed 50% of the annual earned salary.
 Each of the levels requires a certain minimum individual employee evaluation score.
 In addition, the General Pool limits the total of all payments within the pool to a maximum of 10 percent of the total net income.